Terrain: 50:50 Gravel/Tarmac Split

 We hope everyone will be able to stay and celebrate their achievement at the Salsa ‘Brunch on the Beach’ from 10.30am on Sunday – included in the entry.

-Due to the nature of the event ALL riders MUST carry the following items in addition to their riding kit (with the exception of the waterproof).
+Due to the nature of the event ALL riders MUST carry the following items in addition to their riding kit (with the exception of the waterproof if being worn).
 These may be checked at any point on the route.
 Any rider who does not have this will not be allowed to ride.

 - Survival Blanket/bivi bag